zesterer/atto/README.md

 # Yields 8
 ```

-Recursion to find the size of a list
+Recursion to find the size of a list:

 ```
 fn size l is
-	if = null tail
+	if = null head
 		0
 		+ 1 size tail l
 fn main is